Documentation Getting Started with Sublime Merge

 Sublime Merge automatically opens this page on first run (shown below)

-2. Paste the remote repository URL into the Source URL input
+. - Paste the remote repository URL into the input

-3. Set the local repository path using the Destination Path input
+- Set the local repository path using the

 This is where the repository will be cloned to

-4. (Optional) Change the name of the local repository using the Repository Name input
+input - (Optional) Change the name of the local repository using the

 This is the name of the repository (stored as a folder on disk)